 January 3, 1977: Apple Computer Co. is officially incorporated, with Steve Jobs and Steve Wozniak listed as co-founders.

-Yes, it did.
-Apple was originally established on April 1, 1976 to sell the Apple-1 computer, which went on sale for $666.66 in July 1976.
+Apple was established on April 1, 1976, to hawk the Apple-1 computer, which went on sale for $666.66 in July 1976.

 However, despite that machine’s current status as the most expensive personal computer of all time due to its scarceness and historical value, the Apple-1 did not become a big hit.
 A small production run meant extremely limited numbers of the machine.
 And, unlike later Apple devices, it was not noticeably ahead of the competition.

 Add that to the fact that personal computers only proved of interest to a tiny group of hobbyists, and you wind up with a machine that would be forgotten today if not for Apple’s later success.

 Apple II leads to Apple incorporation